Folk is People

 Folk is People came to life in 2012 as a folk duo with members, Stacey Bennett and Rick Grice.
 After releasing an EP and touring, the pair took on other endeavors and the project was halted with no revival date in sight.
 Bennett resurrected the project in 2015 after becoming what she describes as “incessantly mundane” and enlisted Grice to engineer and produce the new album.
 Folk is People’s first full-length album, The Devil Always Comes, was released October 25, 2016.
 The record sounds like indie rock married a folk song and started a pop band.
 It is a conceptual piece depicting the inner dissonance experienced when we reflect on and attempt to reconcile misdeeds in the present pursuit of virtue.

-Folk is People recently headlined the 5 Points River City Pride Block Party in Jacksonville, FL and are preparing for a winter tour spanning the southeast in support of their new album, The Devil Always Comes.
+Folk is People recently returned home from SxSW after playing RedGorilla showcases and is preparing for a summer tour spanning the east coast in support of their new album, The Devil Always Comes.
 Download it here!

 "Folk Is People is singer/songwriter Stacey Bennett’s full-time gig, and she’s killing it.
 On her new album, The Devil Always Comes, there’s a raw clarity in her voice, with a bit of a yodel here and a growl there, that carries over some pristine indie folk pop.
 It’s loud, jangly, hopeful music, even when it’s sad and angry." -Meeghan Kane, Auntie Bellum Magazine